microsoft/PowerToys/README.md

 - Added support for port numbers in the URI plugin.
 Thanks [@KohGeek](https://github.com/KohGeek)!
 - Fixed query errors when the search delay option was turned off.
 - New History plugin to search for old search results.
 Thanks [@jefflord](https://github.com/jefflord)!
-- Changed the default TimeDate activation keyword to `)` and added information in Settings so users know that some activation keywords may conflict with normal usage of some plugins when trying to do a global query.
+- Changed the default TimeDate activation keyword to `)`, as queries starting by `(` are expected as Calculator global queries, and added information in Settings so users know that some activation keywords may conflict with normal usage of some plugins when trying to do a global query.
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - The Unit Converter plugin updated its UnitsNet dependency and now supports plural units.
 Thanks [@FWest98](https://github.com/FWest98)!
-- The Calculator plugin improved its input validation logic.
+- Improved the validation logic in the Calculator plugin.
 Thanks [@htcfreek](https://github.com/htcfreek)!

 ### Runner